awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/working-with-cicd.md

 1. Add the CodeGuru Reviewer Action\.
 The following is how you can enable your workflow, as supported by CodeGuru Reviewer\.

    ```
-   - name: AWS CodeGuru Reviewer Scanner
+   - name: Amazon CodeGuru Reviewer Scanner
          if: ${{ always() }}
          uses: aws-actions/codeguru-reviewer@v1.1
          with:
            build_path: target # build artifact(s) directory.
 This is only required for Java repositories
-       s3_bucket: codeguru-reviewer-myactions-bucket  # S3 Bucket with "codeguru-reviewer-*" prefix
+           s3_bucket: codeguru-reviewermyactions-bucket  # S3 Bucket with "codeguru-reviewer-*" prefix
    ```

    The following is a list of parameters\.